shamshadkhan/pre-assignment/README.md

 # pre-assignment

 Description: Pre-assignment for junior developer positions provided by Reactor Company.
 That exposes some key information about packages from particular directory which is here taken from mock data.
+Package Data are extracted and stored in file automatically created by code.

 Procedure:
 1. Make sure the xampp is installed